-Since 2016, Gran Tierra Energy has voluntarily retained a respected international expert in the field of air quality, to create an assessment of its greenhouse gas emissions in Colombia.
+Since 2016, Gran Tierra has voluntarily retained a respected international expert in the field of air quality, to create an assessment of its greenhouse gas emissions in Colombia.
 This assessment involves collecting, analyzing and quantifying annual air emissions data from GTE’s operations.
 You can find our most recent report here.

 An updated assessment using 2019 air emissions data will be released in 2020.

 Gran Tierra Energy has taken corrective actions to lower GHG emissions by reducing the flaring of natural gas through major capital investments in voluntary “Gas-to-Power projects”.
 Instead of flaring excess gas GTE converts gas into power at its fields, reducing flare volumes and the associated GHG emissions.

 In 2019, Gran Tierra completed a Gas-to-Power project at the Acordionero field, GTE’s single biggest producing asset.
 The completion of this project has significantly reduced gas flaring and the company’s use of electricity from the national grid.

 During 2018 GTE completed implementation of a Gas-to-Power project at its Moqueta field, one of the company’s most challenging fields since it is accessible only via helicopter transport.
 The project, valued at USD$3,000,000, successfully installed twelve 250kWh reciprocating gas engine generators and a gas conditioning system in order to produce better quality gas for generation.
 This project was the first of its kind to be fully developed and executed by GTE.
 In addition, the gas-to-power project at the Costayaco field has been operating reliably since 2017.

 Reciprocating Gas Engine Generators at the Gran Tierra Moqueta Field